But knowing what to look for in a purchase agreement can save you from evadable grief and from learning lessons the hard way.

 Everything that needs to be in a mobile home purchase agreement

 So let’s talk purchase agreements.
 It’s not a document to be taken lightly, that’s for sure.
-A purchase agreement is a legally binding document that lays out the variety of conditions connected to the sale of the mobile home.
+A purchase agreement is a legally binding document that lays out the variety of conditions connected to the sale of the mobile home including the purchase price.
 This contract holds the buyer and seller accountable for their transaction.

 First of all, whatever is laid out in your mobile home purchase agreement needs to be written in a clearly understood manner.
 You don’t want any doubt or question about what the agreement entails.